rthallisey/maxim/doc/tripleo-upgrade.rst

 The operator can run a rolling upgrade or the traditional all-at-once upgrade.
-The rolling upgrade will perform the upgrade tasks one service at a time on a percentage of the services.
+The rolling upgrade will perform the upgrade tasks one service at a time on a percentage of the nodes.
 The all-at-once approach will stop all services, update the packages, db_sync, and restart all the services.

 Run a rolling upgrade on the services specified in ``openstack_services``::